PostHog/posthog.com/contents/docs/integrate/cdp.md

 ## Option 1: Use PostHog as a CDP

-If general, we'd highly recommend starting with PostHog as your CDP using the variety of imports and exports apps that we have.
+In general, we'd highly recommend starting with PostHog as your CDP using the variety of imports and exports apps that we have.
 This is the easiest and least expensive way to get started.

 If you later need some extra destinations that we don't yet have you have several options: you can send your PostHog data to a 3rd party CDP ([see extra info here](#sending-posthog-data-to-a-3rd-party-cdp-for-extra-destinations)), create your own app, or fully transition to a 3rd party CDP (option 2).
 Every month we are adding more destinations.